|Building Style||Cottage Plan|

 Over the following decades, regional clinics began drawing patients from Riverview, and both advances in treatment and eventual cutbacks in funding resulted in fewer people receiving mental health care province-wide.
 In 1983, West Lawn closed and farming operations at Colony Farm were discontinued.
 In 1984, the provincial government sold 57 hectares (141 acres) of Riverview lands to Molnar Developments.
 Shortly afterward, this land was subdivided and became Riverview Heights, with about 250 single family homes.
 In 1992 the Crease Clinic closed, in 2005 the East Lawn building closed, in 2007 the North Lawn building was closed, and in early August 2012, the Centre Lawn building is scheduled to close as the last patient is moved out.
 Although most of these original buildings are all closed or closing, three new buildings, owned by the Fraser Health Authority, have opened in the last decade.
 The first being Connolly Lodge, which opened March 01, 2002; Cottonwood Lodge opened a few years later and last to open was Cypress Lodge on April 23, 2010.
 Together these three lodges have beds for around 72 patients.

 Other buildings on Riverview Hospital grounds continue as mental health facilities, however their future is uncertain.
 The remaining 240 acres of this still-active hospital has been the subject of much controversy between developers, environmentalists, and conservationists.
 In 2005, the city's task force on the hospital lands rejected the idea of further housing on the lands and declared that the lands and buildings should be protected and remain as a mental health facility.
-In early 2012 however, contractors were on the land marking water lines and taking samples of the soil all over the property.
-Although nothing can be for sure, it is speculated that some form of housing or apartments may be coming in the future.

 Main Image Gallery: Riverview Hospital